 You can combine certain treatments to maximise results.
 It’s common to do multiple treatments at the same time as you can make the most out of the time you have and minimise your recovery period.

-Many patients combine botox and fillers in one session.
-The two treatments complement each other nicely by acting on wrinkles and lines in slightly different ways.
-Botox can help to minimise the look of crow’s feet, frown lines.
+Many patients combine botulinum toxin and fillers in one session.
+The two treatments complement each other nicely by acting on wrinkles and lines in slightly different ways. botulinum toxin can help to minimise the look of crow’s feet, frown lines.
 Fillers can help to fill in wrinkles and creases to soften the appearance of the face.

-What are the Potential Risks and Complications of Botox, Fillers, Peels, and Microneedling?
+What are the Potential Risks and Complications of Botulinum Toxin, Fillers, Peels, and Microneedling?

 Depending on the treatment or combination of treatments you get there are some potential risks and complications, including: